devonzuegel/isostamp-web-v2/README.md

 As of July 2016:

-- [Devon Zuegel](mailto:devonzuegel@gmail.com) has ownership over the Heroku apps (isostamp-staging.herokuapp.com and isostamp.herokuapp.com), Namecheap-hosted domain (isostamp.org), and Mailgun credentials.
+- [Devon Zuegel](mailto:devonzuegel@gmail.com) has ownership over the Heroku apps (isostamp-staging.herokuapp.com and isostamp.herokuapp.com), Namecheap-hosted domain (isostamp.org), Mailgun credentials, and S3 login.
 - Emails to hello@isostamp.org are forwarded to [Christina Woo](mailto:drcmwoo@gmail.com).
 - Emails to admin@isostamp.org are forwarded to [Devon Zuegel](mailto:devonzuegel@gmail.com).